GBAF Logo

 By Alistair Smout and Muvija M

-LONDON, May 21 (Reuters) - British finance minister Rachel Reeves on Thursday announced measures aimed at lowering the cost of living for consumers over the school summer holidays and supporting industries hit by the fallout from the Iran war.
+LONDON, May 21 (Reuters) - British finance minister Rachel Reeves on Thursday announced a temporary cut in value-added tax for tourist venues over the summer to reduce costs for families, one of a range of measures aimed at relieving some of the economic fallout from the Iran war.

-She also said that Britain would suspend import tariffs on dozens of types of food products including biscuits, chocolate and nuts.
+As part of the package of measures, Reeves also said that Britain would suspend import tariffs on dozens of types of food products including biscuits, chocolate and nuts.

-She said the measures would be paid for by an acceleration of planned changes to the way that Britain taxes international oil and gas groups.
+She said the measures would be paid for by an acceleration of planned changes to the way Britain taxes international oil and gas groups.

 POTENTIAL TEMPORARY SUPPORT FOR BUSINESSES